Gomango999/latenight-code/public/blog_posts/01_memset.md

 ---
-title: Memset
+title: How to Use Memset
-description: Using memset to speed up array initialisation.
+description: Using memset to make array initialisation a breeze
 author: Kevin Zhu
 public: true
 uploadDate: 2020-06-06 14:00+11:00